-Fashion Revolution was founded in 2013 in wake of Rana Plaza clothes factory disaster where 1,134 tragically lost their lives.
+Fashion Revolution was founded in 2013 in the wake of the Rana Plaza clothes factory disaster where 1,134 tragically lost their lives.
 They believe that fashion can be made in a safe, clean and beautiful way, where creativity, quality, the environment and people are valued equally.
-The movement brings people from all over the world together to use the power of fashion to change the story for the people who make the world’s clothes and accessories.
-With the movement targeting the entire population, Fashion Revolution’s message has the ability to truly shake up the fashion industry.
+The movement brings people from all over the world together to use the power of fashion to change the story for the people who make the world's clothes and accessories.
+With the movement targeting the entire population, Fashion Revolution's message has the ability to truly shake up the fashion industry.

 Spot patterns in trends

 Fashion Revolution has made tremendous progress in a short amount of time.
 The movement aims to encourage the entire population to be curious about who made their clothes and embrace a more ethical and sustainable lifestyle.
 So how did a new and unknown movement manage to extend an Awareness Day into a week's work of initiatives after only 3 years, make a front page splash in Australian news and be invited to talk in the House of Commons?
 It all started with awareness; after all, the cause spoke for itself.

 As with many businesses, Fashion Revolution still faced the same "limited awareness" difficulty that all organizations bump into.
 The importance of content marketing and resonating with the audience is imperative for the message spread.
 The audience isn't going to endorse a message they do not connect with.

 Before Meltwater, Fashion Revolution had plenty of ideas around how to raise brand awareness by encouraging consumers to challenge brands about ethical trading, but they had no way of focusing on which ideas to pursue and develop further.
 According to Bloomberg, 8 out of 10 new business ideas fail, so it's no surprise companies are cautious about those which they should invest in.
 This problem is especially real for non-profit organizations like Fashion Revolution, who need to make maximum impact on limited funds.